Indecent Images Solicitors

 Marriage and other relationships

 An additional defence that can be put forward relates to marriage and other relationships.
-The core requirements of this are that the photograph was of a child aged 16 or 17 and, at the time of the conduct in question, the defendant and the child were married or civil partners and loved together in an ‘enduring family relationship’.
+The core requirements of this are that the photograph was of a child aged 16 or 17 and, at the time of the conduct in question, the defendant and the child were married or civil partners and lived together in an ‘enduring family relationship’.

-Our defence solicitors are highly experienced with the available defences for indecent images offences, so can ensure every possible angle of defence is explored to help you avoid charges or secure the best available outcome during a prosecution.
+Our defence solicitors are highly experienced with the available defences for indecent images offences, so they can ensure every possible angle of defence is explored to help you avoid charges or secure the best available outcome during a prosecution.

-Contact our indecent images defence lawyers today
+Contact our indecent images lawyers today

 If you are due to attend the police station, require urgent specialist advice, immediate representation or to speak to us confidentially about allegations of producing, possessing or distributing indecent images of children or extreme pornography, please do not hesitate to get in touch.